mauritssilvis/patterns/java/src/main/java/nl/mauritssilvis/patterns/java/singleton/README.md

 ## Introduction

-With this part of the [Patterns > Java](..) project, I provide implementations of the singleton design pattern in Java.
+With this part of the [Patterns > Java](../../../../../../../..) project, I provide implementations of the singleton design pattern in Java.

-In what follows, I give an overview of these [implementations](#1-implementations).
+In what follows, I give an overview of [sound](#1-implementations) and [faulty](#2-faulty-implementations) implementations.

-For general information about the singleton design pattern, refer to the [singleton section](../../../../../../../../../#311-singleton).
+For general information about the singleton design pattern, refer to the [singleton section](../../../../../../../../../#311-singleton) of the [Patterns](../../../../../../../../..) project.

 ## 1. Implementations